• Skip to main content

 • Storage: the dish is saucier when freshly baked as the noodles keep soaking on the sauce while resting.
 Keep leftovers in the fridge covered for up to 4 days and reheat using the microwave or the oven.

-• Be sure to cook the noodles al dente, even slightly undercooked.
-They will keep cooking in the oven.
+• Be sure not to overcook the noodles and keep them al dente, even slightly undercooked.
+They will keep cooking in the oven!

-• Feel free to add smoked paprika, cayenne peppers, more veggies such as steamed broccoli or peas or even diced jalapeño or canned green chiles.
+• Feel free to add more spices such as smoked paprika, cayenne peppers, more veggies such as steamed broccoli or peas or even diced jalapeño or canned green chiles.
 You might want to use less noodles if adding lots of veggies (to keep the dish as saucy).

 CLICK TO SUBSCRIBE FOR UPDATES!